Shakshi2603/soc-blue-team-lab/ActiveDirectory/Incident-AD-01-Enumeration/report.md

 ## 1. Executive Summary

 A simulated attacker on the Kali-Attacker host used valid low-privilege domain credentials (`jsmith`) to enumerate the SOC.LAB Active Directory domain via `bloodhound-python`.
 The collector queried the domain controller (DC01.SOC.LAB) over LDAP and successfully mapped the full object graph: 11 users, 52 groups, 4 OUs, 2 GPOs, 19 containers, and 3 domain-joined computers.
-The resulting BloodHound graph revealed a viable attack path from low-privilege AD objects to Domain Admins via chained `GenericWrite` and `AddKeyCredentialLink` relationships, exposing a privilege escalation path that would not be obvious from a standard AD permissions review.
+The resulting BloodHound graph revealed a viable attack path from low-privilege AD objects to Domain Admins, exposing a privilege escalation path that would not be obvious from a standard AD permissions review.

 This investigation demonstrates how a single compromised domain account — even one with no special privileges — can be used to fully map an Active Directory environment and surface escalation paths to full domain compromise, without triggering any alerts in a poorly instrumented environment.